microsoft/vscode-data-wrangler/README.md

 1. **Viewing mode:** The viewing mode optimizes the interface for you to quickly view, filter and sort your data.
 This mode is great for doing initial exploration on the dataset.
 2. **Editing mode:** The Editing mode optimizes the interface for you to apply transformations, cleaning, or modifications to your dataset.
 As you apply these transformations in the interface, Data Wrangler automatically generates the relevant Pandas code, and this can be exported back into your notebook for reuse.

-Note: By default, Data Wrangler opens in the Viewing mode.
+Note: For notebook files, Data Wrangler opens by default in the Viewing mode.
 You can change this behavior in the Settings editor `kb(workbench.settings.dataWrangler.startInEditModeForNotebookEntrypoints)`.
+For other file types, the current default is Editing mode only.

 ### Viewing mode interface